CFOtech UK - Technology news for CFOs & financial decision-makers

 "These attacks on the transport sector only heighten these concerns and make individuals feel even more out of control.
 It's crucial that more companies, especially in the private sector, implement stronger security measures, such as Identity Access Management (IAM), to address these vulnerabilities and help protect personal data," he explained.

-Further insight into the attack's impact was provided by Miguel Clark, Governance, Risk, and Compliance (GRC) and cybersecurity lead at Armor Defense.
+Further insight into the attack's impact was provided by Miguel Clarke, Governance, Risk, and Compliance (GRC) and cybersecurity lead at Armor Defense.

 "Within the first 48 hours of a crisis, information changes rapidly.
 Initial reports are very often inaccurate because of how quickly the context shifts.
 My initial read of the events is that it was a nuisance issue designed to demonstrate to TfL and other rail networks that their efforts to remediate and secure their systems have fallen short," Clark commented.